Don’t Let Liquidity Drain Your Wealth: Smart Financial Planning Guidance

 If you’re holding cash in excess of what’s needed for emergencies or short-term goals, you’re likely sacrificing long-term wealth by not investing those excess funds.
 That’s why a balanced financial liquidity strategy is so important.

 As we’ve seen above, you can’t save your way to wealth due to the risk of inflation.
-Investing allows your money to work and grow over time, even amid market volatility.
+Investing can help your money to work and grow over time, even amid market volatility.
 A well-crafted excess cash investment strategy is critical to fighting liquidity drag.

-Historical data supports this view.
-For example, the J.P.
+The J.P.
 Morgan chart referenced earlier shows that, despite temporary downturns, the last two years have had positive returns for the S&P 500.
-Staying focused on your goals’ time-horizon and avoiding knee-jerk reactions during market fluctuations allows you to benefit from compounding growth over time.
+Staying focused on your goals’ time-horizon and avoiding knee-jerk reactions during market fluctuations can help you benefit from compounding growth over time.

 Part of avoiding liquidity drag is knowing how to find a mix of investments that can help you grow your wealth with the excess cash you have.
 That often means building a diversified portfolio tailored to your goals and comfort with risk.
 While the word risk can sound negative, in the context of investing, it refers to understanding the potential for ups and downs and choosing a strategy that lets you sleep at night.
 There are two things we can’t predict: when an unexpected expense may arise, and what the markets are going to do next.
 However, by combining historical data with forward-looking planning, you can make informed decisions and stay on track, even in uncertain times.

-A smart time horizon investing approach ensures your money is positioned to support your goals without taking on unnecessary risk.
+A smart time horizon investing approach helps ensure your money is positioned to support your goals without taking on unnecessary risk.
 The further away the goal is, the more time your investments have to grow and recover from market dips.

 Here’s an example of a diversification strategy:

 For short-term savings, avoid aggressive investments.
 Market fluctuations can happen and may reduce what’s available when you need it.
 Intermediate-term goals can still be impacted by market fluctuations, but can support some risk, allowing for modest growth.
 Consider a mixture of some liquid assets, conservative assets, and equities.
 Long-term goals like retirement savings require the most growth and can handle more volatility over that longer time horizon.
-This makes them the ideal place to reduce cash and invest in a well-diversified portfolio with a mixture of equities and bonds, which can help you grow your savings to reach your goals.
+This makes them a vehicle to reduce cash and invest in a well-diversified portfolio with a mixture of equities and bonds, which can help you grow your savings to help reach your investment goals.

 Having excess cash beyond your emergency reserves is a good problem to have, but you need a clear plan.
 Without direction, leaving the extra savings in your checking or savings account could result in a slow loss of value to inflation.